enudler/kafka-consumer-manager/README.md

 ### kafka-consumer-manager.getLastMessage()

 Get the last message that the consumer received.
 Don't change the original message, it may cause unstable behaviour in MessageFunction function.

+### kafka-consumer-manager.on(eventName, eventHandler)

+Listens on the chose consumer events

 ## Running Tests
 Using mocha and istanbul